duzun/gulp-gccs/README.md

 ## Usage

-Here is an example that should get you started:
+Here is an example that should get you started with gulp@4:

 ```js
 const gulp   = require('gulp');